-You can manage the storage subsystem using the direct-management method, which uses Ethernet connections from a management station to each controller.
+You can manage the storage subsystem by using the direct-management method, which uses Ethernet connections from a management station to each controller.
 You must install at least one management station.
-A management station can be the host or a workstation on the Ethernet network.
+A management station can be either the host server or a workstation on the Ethernet network.
 Client software is installed on the management station.
 (For more information, see the DS300 and DS400 Software Installation Guide.)
 Attach Ethernet cables to each management station (one pair per storage subsystem).
 You will connect the cables to each controller later when you install the storage subsystem.
-The following illustrations show the direct-management method.
+The following illustration shows the direct-management method.

-Figure 6.
-Direct management of Fibre Channel storage subsystems
+Figure 19.
+Direct management of Fibre Channel storage subsystems (DS400)